DisYaBoiRalph/UsaApp/ONBOARDING.md

 2. See **P2P Connection Setup** section
 3. Tap "Setup" on **Permissions** card to grant permissions
 4. Tap "Setup" on **Services** card to enable WiFi/Location/Bluetooth
-5. Green success banner appears when everything is ready
+5. A green success banner appears when everything is ready

 ## For Development

 ### Testing the Onboarding

 Currently, onboarding state is stored in memory.
 To test it again:

 - Restart the app (hot restart)
 - The onboarding will show again on first run

 ### Making Onboarding Persistent

 To make the onboarding state persist across app restarts:

 1. Add `shared_preferences` to `pubspec.yaml`